photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 # Video Transcoding

-*You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*

 ## AVC Encoders

 The encoder used by FFmpeg can be configured with [`PHOTOPRISM_FFMPEG_ENCODER`](../config-options.md#file-converters) in your `docker-compose.yml` config file: